Explore Green’s article on WaterBrick International

 It all started as a challenge.
 A dare if you will.

-Wendell Adams was a successful homebuilder and golf course developer in Florida when he met Jean-Michel Cousteau and heard him lecture water-brick-1on the world water system.
+Wendell Adams was a successful homebuilder and golf course developer in Florida when he met Jean-Michel Cousteau and heard him lecture on the world water system.
 In a conversation with Cousteau, Adams asked a fateful question, “How can I help?”

 “Find a way to deliver fresh water to the millions of people who die everyday around the world because they lack fresh water or have tainted water,” Cousteau answered.
 A centuries-old distribution dilemma dropped in the lap of a water novice.